Lenovo LaptopLenovo Yoga 900

 3. The screen and the digitizer need to be replaced as one unit.
 They are inseparable without a high risk of breaking, which would be a huge expense.

-There is a service you can search and find online to mail your laptop to be repaired for under $400.
+There is a service you can find online to mail your laptop to be repaired for under $400.
 The part itself costs over $300, so don’t bother and just send it for repair.
 Note, if you send it for repair to Lenovo, they charge much more.

-1. Thanks Eugene, the reason I asked is that different sources name different materials.
-Thanks for your response
+1. Thanks, Eugene.
+The reason I asked is that different sources name different materials.
+Thanks for your response.

 5. I have tried every screwdriver bit I have in my precision set, and none fit well enough to remove the 10 screws on the back of the laptop.
 Can you please tell me what you used?
 Thanks in advance!